vortexmakes/RKH/doc/readme.txt

 For using the native trace facility the user should implement several functions which are platform and application specific.
-These function prototypes are definied within \b rkh.h file and listed below:
+These function prototypes are definied within \c rkh.h file and listed below:

 \li \b rkh_trc_open() \copydetails RKH_TRC_OPEN